atomicdata-dev/atomic-data-docs/atomic-schema.md

 - **Extensible**: Anybody can create their own Datatypes, Properties and Classes.
 - **Accessible**: Support for languages, easily translateable.
 - **Atomic**: All the design goals of Atomic Data itself also apply here.
+- **Self-describing**: Atomic Schema is to be described with Atomic Schema.

 ## Concepts